AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 > (1) Any of my beliefs about D could be wrong.
 >

 This is because, as I have already stressed, I do not have direct access to D. The best I can do from an epistemological perspective is have some justification of my D-beliefs based on my experience, reflections, reasoning, whatever.
-I am barred in principle, however, from being infallible that my D-beliefs are true, since, as I have already said, I do not have direct access to D.
+I am barred in principle, however, from being infallible about domain D, since, as I have already said, I do not have direct access to D.

 ## Certainty